raccoons-team/ctf/2016-02-20-internetwache-ctf/crypto90/readme.md

 encrypted text looks like 'T' xor'ed with something, 'r' xor'ed with something2, 'a' xored with something3 and so on...

 on the position 13 we have '1' xor x1 , 14 - '0' xor x2, 15 -'0' xor x3, 16 - '0' xor x4.
-We can xor position 13 with '1' and after that xor with '9' and 14 with '0' and after that xor with '9' and so on
+We can xor position 13 with '1' and after that xor with '9' and position 14 with '0' and '9' and so on

 ('1' xor x1) xor '1' xor '9' = x1 xor '9'